masoncfrancis/masons-guides/nyc/gettingaround.md

 to know.

 The bus does not stop at every stop like a train does.
 If you want it to stop, you'll need to pull the yellow cord running along the sides of the bus by the windows.
-There may also be 'stop' buttons on the poles you can hold on to.
+Pull it when your stop is next.
+There may also be 'stop' buttons on the poles inside the bus, and those do the same thing.

 ## Ferry